brendanjcrowe/game_of_life/README.md

 In this mode, each live cell is an intelligent agent that can take actions:

 - `--agent-based`: Enable agent-based mode
-- `--random-actions`: Use random action selection for agents (default)
+- `--use-policies`: Use policy-based behavior with evolutionary dynamics (default)
 - `--show-agents`: Show agent actions in visualization (arrows and circles)
+- `--show-policy-colors`: Show different colors for different policy types

 ##### Agent Actions
 Each live cell can take one of 9 possible actions: